 Flagship beers: Des Moines IPA, Farmer John’s (Blonde Ale), Milk Man Milk Stout

-Seasonal Standouts: Long Ride (Pale Ale), Batch Series Hazy IPAs, 50’s Dad (Stout)
+Seasonal Standouts: Long Ride (Pale Ale), Batch Series Hazy IPAs, 50’s Dad (Barrel Aged Stout)

-Food: Food trucks in spring/summer, also can bring your own food
+Food: Food trucks in spring/summer, you can also bring your own food

 Patio: Dog friendly